alexwzk/PRLOffline/README.md

 2

-# of records that share the same hash value
+number of records that share the same hash value

 212 846